Mad-foley/Mad-foley/README.md

 - 👋 Hi, I’m @Mad-foley
-- 👀 I’m interested in Web Development, Linguistics, Natural Language Processing (NLP), AI/ML and more.
+- 👀 I’m interested in Web Development, Linguistics, and more.
 - 🌱 I’m currently a full-stack developer.
 I am always building on my web skills.

 <!---